-Table 6 asked "What causes you to increase the target quantum of pay for an incumbent CEO?"
+Table 7 asked "What causes you to increase the target quantum of pay for an incumbent CEO?"
 As with the prior question, there was general agreement between directors and investors.
 Both rated "good recent CEO performance" the highest, with support of 76%/0.98 from directors and 75%/1.05 from investors.
-While intuitive, it may seem unnecessary to reward high performance with increased target pay, given that almost all CEOs have substantial equity holdings.
-Empirically, the incentives from changes in the level of pay are so small compared to those provided by CEOs' equity holdings (Hall and Liebman, 1998) that they are typically ignored when calculating incentives.
+While intuitive, it may seem unnecessary to reward high performance with increased pay, given that almost all CEOs have substantial equity holdings.
+Empirically, the incentives from changes in pay levels are so small compared to those from CEOs' equity holdings (Hall and Liebman, 1998) that they are typically ignored when calculating incentives.

 The free text responses and interviews suggest that pay rises are used to provide ex-post recognition of performance.
 A fund manager explained in an interview that pay rises are important to acknowledge good performance, and that no talented person stays in a job where she does not feel appreciated.
 Another pointed out that a pay rise is so small compared to firm value that it costs the company very little.
-Thus, if the CEO is denied it, she infers that the board and shareholders do not value her highly and may be demotivated or leave.
-15
+Thus, if the CEO is denied it, she infers that the board and shareholders do not value her highly and may be demotivated or leave.23

 These findings help us refine the notion of fairness used by CEOs.
-Existing research on fairness does not differentiate between flow pay and changes in wealth; in experimental settings, subjects have no pre-existing wealth and only receive flow pay.
+Existing research on fairness does not differentiate between flow pay and changes in wealth: fairness models are silent about where a fair reward should come from; in fairness experiments, subjects have no pre-existing wealth and only receive flow pay.
 If flow pay and changes in wealth are fungible, fairness concerns would not necessitate pay increases, since a CEO's equity already rises upon good performance.

 Our results suggest that changes in flow pay play a special role by addressing CEOs' desire for recognition.
-A pay increase, unlike the revaluation of equity, provides internal recognition because it requires a discretionary decision by the board and must be approved by shareholders.
+A pay increase, unlike the revaluation of equity, provides internal recognition because it requires a discretionary decision by the board and approval by shareholders.
 It provides external recognition because it is observable and thus boosts the CEO's reputation.
-Several interviewees explained that a pay rise is a more public endorsement than the revaluation of equity, since it is disclosed as part of the "single figure".
+Several interviewees explained that a pay rise is a more public endorsement than the revaluation of equity, since it is disclosed as part of the "single figure."24 An empirical implication is that discretionary pay awards should follow good performance even if their effects on consumption utility are negligible.
+For example, Larry Ellison